basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 ### Maps

-Using maps via HTTP is more complicated than using counters or sets because maps allow you to store any Riak datatype within them, _including maps themselves_ (the way that a data format like JSON allows you to store objects inside of objects).
+Using maps via HTTP is more somewhat more complex than using counters or sets because maps allow you to store any Riak datatype within them, _including maps themselves_ (the way that a data format like JSON allows you to store objects inside of objects).

 Operations involving a map will always involve _fields_ inside of that map.
 When using Riak maps, those fields must be named according to the following convention: